 Reverse Choice and Moral Hazard

-Adverse selection is an asymmetric information problem.
+Adverse selection is an asymmetric information economics problem.
 It occurs before the procedure, moral hazard occurs after the transaction has taken place.
 To illustrate with an example, the reverse selection problem increases, the likelihood that the loan will be used to borrowers at high risk; the moral hazard problem increases the likelihood that the loan will not be repaid.

 An environment with asymmetrical knowledge is moving away from the conditions of effectiveness and competition.
 For example, asymmetric information prevents the correct transfer of funds in credit markets.
 Therefore, makes it difficult to use savings effectively and finance investments effectively.
 Prudent traders who need funds in the market are often withdrawn from the credit market.
 The funders cut funds, raise interest rates, increase the bureaucracy and this affects the whole situation.

 Asymmetric Information Problem in Credit Markets

 The problem of asymmetric information in credit markets is based on a lack of information between lenders and loan requesters.
 There are those in the market who are both honest and unfaithful to their debt.

 While the purpose of the loan should be to fund the activities of the organizations and increase employment, it has emerged in various researches and reports that the borrowers evaluate these loans in speculative activities such as real estate trade and foreign exchange trading.
 The use of credit with incomplete information is a reverse choice.
 Accordingly, the use of credit in different places may be an example of a moral hazard.

 Asymmetric Information Problem in Financial Analysis Dimension